skops-dev/skops/CONTRIBUTING.rst

    environment.
 4. Merge the pull request that the conda-forge bot opens on the `feedstock
    <https://github.com/conda-forge/skops-feedstock>`_.
 If any dependency
    versions changed, make sure they are reflected in the feedstock recipe.
+The recipe builds from the GitHub source archive of the tag, which carries the version in ``.git_archival.txt``, and needs ``hatch-vcs`` among its host requirements.
 5. Check that the documentation for the new version was built correctly on `readthedocs <https://readthedocs.org/projects/skops/builds/>`_, and make sure all relevant releases are *active*.